addyhana/EE243-Project/README.md

 At 0.75 noise, SAM2 no longer tracks the full dog.
 Instead, it only highlights small regions of the dog, mostly around the upper back and shoulder area.
 This indicates that the noisy initial mask no longer provides enough accurate object information for the model to understand the complete target.
 At 0.90 noise, the model essentially fails and does not produce a meaningful segmentation of the dog.

 Overall, the results show that SAM2 is fairly robust when the initial mask contains low levels of noise, such as 0.05 and 0.10.
 It can also handle moderate corruption at 0.25, although visible artifacts begin to appear.
 However, performance degrades sharply between 0.25 and 0.50 noise.
 Once the initial mask becomes too noisy, SAM2 loses the ability to track the object consistently across frames.
-This shows that the quality of the initial mask is important for reliable SAM2 image tracking, especially because errors in the first mask can propagate through the rest of the sequence. as mentioned above.
+This shows that the quality of the initial mask is important for reliable SAM2 image tracking, especially because errors in the first mask can propagate through the rest of the sequence, as mentioned above.

 [insert photo grid here again]